 Wisdom of the Elders

 Throughout Indigenous communities, Elders are accorded a central role as the primary source of cultural knowledge.
 Respected Elders serve as the philosophers, professors and visionaries of a cultural community.
-As one of the primary sources of traditional cultural knowledge, Native Elders bear the responsibility to share and pass on that knowledge in ways that are compatible with traditional teachings and practices.
+As a source of traditional cultural knowledge, Native Elders bear the responsibility to share and pass on that knowledge in ways that are compatible with traditional teachings and practices.
 One of the greatest strengths of Indigenous communities is the reliance placed on the wisdom of Native Elders.
 The Native worldview defines health as a balance of the physical, mental, emotional, and spiritual aspects of an individual or group being.
-Elders provide advice in the area of health, medicine and other life ways.
+Elders provide advice in the area of health, medicine, and other life ways.
 Many use Traditional Medicine as complementary to modern Western Medicine.
-Public health programs are increasingly utilizing the teachings of Elders to improve the health Native populations.
+Public Health programs are increasingly utilizing the teachings of Elders to improve the health of Native populations.

 See individual abstracts for presenting author's disclosure statement and author's information.

 Organized by: American Indian, Alaska Native and Native Hawaiian Caucus

 Endorsed by: Socialist Caucus, Asian & Pacific Islander Caucus for Public Health, APHA-Committee on Women's Rights